Identification

 With the ability to index pages quickly, Google Caffeine allowed for faster updates to the search index.

-This meant that new content, such as news articles or blog posts, could appear in search results more quickly than before, leading to fresher and more timely search results for users.
+This meant that new content, such as news articles or blog posts, could appear in search results more quickly than before.

 Improved Efficiency